-Freedom House, "Freedom in the World 2021: Democracy under Siege," https://freedomhouse.org/report/freedom-world/2021/democracy-under-siege
+Freedom House, "Freedom in the World 2022: The Global Expansion of Authoritarian Rule," https://freedomhouse.org/report/freedom-world/2022/global-expansion-authoritarian-rule

 No reading paragraphs this week.
 There is a lot of country-based information in the Freedom House piece.
 There's no need to memorize it all.